What is the #eventcanvas?

 The #eventcanvas is a strategic management template for developing new or documenting existing events and conference models.

-It’s a visual chart with elements describing an event’s promise, how it helps stakeholders to get their jobs done, resolving pains and creating gains within a set framework of commitment and expected return.
-The canvas articulates how the behaviour changes as a result of having participated in the event as well as stating the required levels of satisfaction against expectations.
-Additionally the canvas outlines the costs and expected revenues in relation to the customer journey (service design) and the instructional design of the event.
+It’s a visual chart with elements describing an event’s promise, how it helps stakeholders to get their jobs done, resolving pains, and creating gains within a set framework of commitment and expected return.
+The canvas articulates how the behavior changes as a result of having participated in the event as well as stating the required levels of satisfaction against expectations.
+Additionally, the canvas outlines the costs and expected revenues in relation to the customer journey (service design) and the instructional design of the event.

 The #eventcanvas was created by Ruud Janssen and Roel Frissen which builds on the visual framework initially proposed by Alexander Osterwalder’s Business Model Canvas based on the earlier work on Business Model Ontology.
-The #eventcanvas is available free download under a Creative Commons 4.0 license at www.eventmodelgeneration.com
+The #eventcanvas is available for free download under a Creative Commons 4.0 license at www.edco.global

 Where can I download it?

-You can download the #eventcanvas under the creative commons Attribution – Non Commercial – No Derivatives 4.0 license for free.
-We only ask you to leave your name, e-mail and city you live in to keep track of the usage and to keep you informed about new developments.
-Subscribe here to receive your free copy of the #EventCanvas in English, German and Mandarin.
+You can download the #EventCanvas under the creative commons Attribution Non-Commercial No Derivatives 4.0 license for free.
+We only ask you to leave your name, e-mail, organization, and city you live in to keep track of the usage and to keep you informed about new developments.
+Subscribe here to receive your free copy of the #EventCanvas in English, and several other languages.